What Mattress Size Do I Need?

 Your preferred sleep position can influence the size of the mattress you need:

 While we've focused primarily on length and width, don't forget to consider mattress thickness.
-Mattresses typically range from 6 to 14 inches thick.
+Mattresses typically range in thickness from 6 to 14 inches.

-Thicker mattresses can provide additional comfort and support, especially for heavier individuals or those with mobility issues.
+Thicker mattresses can provide additional comfort and support, particularly for individuals who are heavier or have mobility issues.
 However, remember that a very thick mattress may require deep-pocketed sheets and can make getting in and out of bed more challenging for some people.

 Remember, the right mattress size can significantly improve your sleep quality and overall well-being.
 Take your time, consider all the factors we've discussed, and don't hesitate to ask our knowledgeable staff for guidance.